Babysitting

 Babysitting is temporarily caring for a child.
-Babysitting can be a paid job for all ages; however, it is best known as a temporary activity for early teenagers who are not yet eligible for employment in the general economy.
-It provides autonomy from parental control and dispensable income, as well as an introduction to the techniques of childcare.
-It emerged as a social role for teenagers in the 1920s, and became especially important in suburban America in the 1950s and 1960s, when small children were abundant.
-It stimulated an outpouring of folk culture in the form of urban legends, pulp novels, and horror films.
+Babysitting can be a paid job for all ages, but it is commonly known as a temporary activity for early teenagers who are not yet eligible for most other jobs, especially in North America.
+For young children under care, babysitting offers a chance to spend time outside their parents' direct supervision; for the sitter, it's a way to earn extra money and earn experience in looking after kids.
+Babysitting became a recognized teen activity in the 1920s and gained real traction in suburban America in the 1950s and 1960s, when large numbers of small children were living in family households.
+It prompted the appearance of urban legends, pulp novels, and horror films.

 Overall

-In developed countries, most babysitters are high school or college students (age 16+).
-Some adults have in-home childcare as well.
-They are not babysitters but professional childcare providers and early childhood educators.
-The work for babysitters also varies from watching a sleeping child, changing diapers, playing games, and preparing meals, to teaching the child to read or even drive, depending on the agreement between parents and babysitter.
+In developed countries, babysitters are often high-school or college students.
+Some adults offer childcare services working from home — they function more like professional childcare providers or educators than babysitters.
+Babysitting jobs can include anything from keeping a sleeping child safe, changing diapers, and playing games, to preparing meals, teaching the child to read or even drive, depending on what the parents and the sitter agree on.

-In some countries, various organizations produce courses for babysitters, many focusing on child safety and first-aid appropriate for infants and children; these educational programs can be provided at local hospitals and schools.
-Different activities will be needed for babies and toddlers.
-It will be beneficial for the babysitters to understand toddler developmental milestones to plan for the necessary activities.
-As paid employees, babysitters often require a disclosure or assessment of one's criminal record to ward off possible hebephiles, pedophiles, and other unsuitable applicants.
+In many countries, organizations offer babysitter training, especially in child safety and first aid for infants and younger children.
+These educational programs are often provided at local hospitals and schools.
+Babies and toddlers have different needs.
+It is helpful for babysitters to understand toddler developmental milestones to plan for necessary activities.
+As paid employees, potebtial babysitters are often required to disclose their criminal records to ward off possible hebephiles, pedophiles, and other unsuitable applicants.